KeyboardKit/KeyboardKitPro/README.md

 [KeyboardKit][KeyboardKit] is a SwiftUI SDK that lets you create fully customizable [keyboard extensions][About] with a few lines of code.

-KeyboardKit Pro extends [KeyboardKit][KeyboardKit] with features like **68 locales**, autocomplete & autocorrect, a powerful emoji keyboard, AI support, app screen templates, themes, dictation support, and much more.
+KeyboardKit Pro extends [KeyboardKit][KeyboardKit] with features like autocomplete & autocorrect, AI support, a powerful emoji keyboard, dictation, themes, app templates, and much more.

 <p align="center">
     <img src="Resources/Demo.gif" width="450" />